kubernetes-sigs/aws-load-balancer-controller/README.md

 Along with the above, the controller also...

 - deletes AWS components when ingress resources are removed from k8s.
-- modifies AWS components when ingress resources change k8s.
+- modifies AWS components when ingress resources change in k8s.
 - assembles a list of existing ingress-related AWS components on start-up.
 Allowing you to recover if the controller were to be restarted.